hogan-g/myCshell/manual/readme.md

     If the user inputs an & as the last argument after a command, the shell will execute this command in the background.
     This means that if the program/command takes a while to complete, the user will be given another prompt and may do other commands while the background program is running, it will print output to the user as soon as it is finished.

+    Background Processing is the opposite of foreground processing which is the default way commands are processed, with foreground processing if the program takes a long time to complete the shell sits waiting for it and the user cannot do anything while it is executing, background processing is a way to avoid this waiting allowing the user to do other things while the background process is executing.

     Background processing is achieved by flagging to the parent process whether or not to wait for a child to finish.
 By default the parent process will wait after sending a child off to execute a command.
 It will wait until the child is completely finished before moving on to